 - Medical expenses paid by beneficiaries on behalf of the decedent before their death

 - Lost consortium

 Under 42 PA Con.
 Stat. §5524, a filing deadline of two years past the decedent’s date of death applies to most wrongful death claims.
 Representation from a fatal accident lawyer in Quakertown can be essential to understanding the various regulations that govern these cases.

 Discuss Your Legal Options With a Quakertown Wrongful Death Attorney

 Our attorneys understand that no monetary award can possibly replace the loss of a loved one.
 Pursuing justice is often the only way to help ensure that you and your family can overcome the financial impact of your tragic loss.
-Call a Quakertown wrongful death lawyer at Ostroff Injury Law and learn about your legal options.
+Call a Quakertown wrongful death lawyer at Ostroff Godshall Injury and Accident Lawyers and learn about your legal options.

 Our consultations are always free.
 In fact, no fee before we recover money for you.
-Contact Ostroff Injury Law to discuss your situation with an experienced attorney.
+Contact Ostroff Godshall Injury and Accident Lawyers to discuss your situation with an experienced attorney.